fargeo/hack-day/_includes/index.md

 Members should feel free to change team membership or reorganize teams as desired during the hack.

 ## Code organization

-Non-Arches development for will be done in branches of the [`fargeo/kona`](https://github.com/fargeo/kona) repo.
+Non-Arches development will be done in branches of the [`fargeo/kona`](https://github.com/fargeo/kona) repo.

 Each team will code in a separate branch, merging work branches as needed.